1 + 2

 library(ggplot2)

-When you load palmerpenguins there is a data frame now available in your environment called penguins.
+.
 However, it is not explicitly listed in your environment because it came from a package and not something you created.
-This is not required, but for the sake of being able to see the data frame in the Environment window, let’s assign the penguins data frame to a new data frame called data_import.
+This is not required, but for the sake of being able to see the data frame in the Environment window, let’s assign the penguins

-data_import <- penguins
+<- penguins data_import

 I prefer to name data frames that I import with “import” that way it is clear which data frame is the original one.
 Then I create new data frames (R objects) with a different name.
 This allows me to easily identify and go back to the original data after I have done some transformations on it.